 I know how hard it is to get the whole nursing thing down with your first child.
 Not only are you responsible now for someone else’s food needs, you’re also responsible for your own needs.
 This means eating when you’re hungry and not necessarily grabbing the first thing you see in your kitchen (hello baked goods that others have made for you and glorious sugar packed goodies!!).
 But, that being said, you do need stuff that’s easy to make and easy to grab with one hand.
 With enough protein in your go to snacks, these snacks should keep your hunger levels at bay until your next full meal.

 1- Banana Chocolate Shake.
 Please put down your computer/phone/tablet and go make this shake right this minute if you’re craving something sweet.
 I make this shake almost daily!!
-This recipes calls for coconut milk but I substitute almond milk for its calcium benefits.
+This recipe calls for coconut milk but I substitute almond milk for its calcium benefits.
 You’ll receive protein from the almond butter and the sweetness comes from the bananas.
 If you wait and make this shake with overly ripe bananas, there will be even more sweetness to enjoy in your shake.
 Added bonus is that this shake tastes like a Wendy’s frosty 🙂

 2- Mixed nuts or trail mix.
 Could there be an easier snack than nuts?
 You can do a number of things with mixed nuts.
 This is for sure my go to snack.
 I keep a container of mixed nuts and raisins in my glove compartment in the car and in my diaper bag/purse just in case I can’t make it home in time to prepare a meal for myself and I need something on the go.
 Just be careful to portion control yourself when it comes to this snack.
-There are a lot of calories in this snack but in one ounce of mixed nuts there’s also 6g of protein. (recipe from picture found here)
+There are a lot of calories in this snack but in one ounce of mixed nuts there’s also 6g of protein.

 3- Hardboiled eggs.
 Not everyone is in love with this one but I truly love eggs and find that when I’m short on time it’s nice to grab 2-3 of these babies and eat them on the go in the car on the way to preschool drop off.
 If you’re a new nursing momma, these are so simple and easy to eat with one hand.
 Just prepare them when your newborn is asleep and refrigerate.
 I like them best with just a bit of salt and pepper but plain hardboiled eggs are great too.
 I like to pre-peel them for easy access.
 Peeling these can be some what of a mess if you’re in a hurry so again, you may want to do that before hand.
 One egg has 6g of protein.